odeum/odeum-code/docs/developer/Experiments.md

 ```

 ## Redux
-Redux will be used for State Management throughout ODEUM CodeJS and it is a requirement for developers to obtain usable knowledge on how to use Redux in general and with all container/statefull (smart) components.
+Redux will be used for State Management throughout ODEUM CodeJS (OCJS) and it is a requirement for developers to obtain usable knowledge on how to use Redux in general and with all container/statefull (smart) components.
-Read the book, "The Complete Redux Book" it is located in the ./docs/developer folder and check the book code examples here:
+Read the book, "The Complete Redux Book" it is located in the ./docs/developer/assets/ folder and check the book code examples here:
 https://github.com/redux-book/code-samples

 ## General Component App framework (DOING)
-MB + AT (real code) + CB (pseudo code)
+MB + AT (real code)
 Experiment is setting up the core app framework in ODEUM CodeJS with Routes, Redux and Styled-Components.
 This means the Playground, Header, MenuPanel, Footer and Workspace components and creating 1-2 App Scene components with routes to populate the workspace with "Hello World" and some REST API GET/PUT stuff.

 ## Demo App to Connect to the ODEUM CodeJS framework